Shopify or WooCommerce?

 You can easily track Shopify traffic and conversions using Google Analytics, but you cannot track events.
 Another Shopify limitation is that it is missing the i18n/Multilanguage support, which may be a problem if you’re doing business in certain locations.

-WooCommerce is equally good with SEO, if not slightly better because of its blogging features.
+WooCommerce is much better for SEO because of its open-source nature.
 The famous Yoast SEO plugin provides easy content analysis and helps you optimise your meta information, page titles, and content.

-However, you can do the same with Shopify using the SEO Meta Manager app.
-You can track your entire WooCommerce site activity with Google Analytics.
+You can track your entire WooCommerce site activity with Google Analytics, including events.

 Which platform is best for SEO?

-Both eCommerce mega-platforms appear to stand shoulder to shoulder when it comes to SEO, although WooCommerce may have a slight edge because of its better blog feature and availability of multi-language support.
+WooCommerce has a clear edge because of its technical SEO foundations, along with a better blog feature and availability of multi-language support.

 Shopify Vs WooCommerce: So which is best?

 Based on the above analysis, a Shopify store is easier to get up and running in the beginning.
 It is the better option for small businesses and startups with little technical know-how.
-However, it may become more expensive when your business grows, because you’ll need to pay a transaction based fee and monthly app subscriptions.
+However, it may become more expensive or limiting when your business grows because you’ll need to pay a transaction-based fee and monthly app subscriptions.

-To most businesses, the impact of this fee may be negligible considering the ease of maintenance and customer support that Shopify provides.
+For most businesses, the impact of this fee may be negligible, considering the ease of maintenance and customer support that Shopify provides.

-WooCommerce may be a better and more economical option if you’re looking for extensive customizability and have knowledge of PHP/CSS.
-But WooCommerce has certain limitations that can make other platforms like Magento or Big Commerce better suited for bespoke, high-end eCommerce stores.
+WooCommerce may be a better and more economical option if you’re looking to customise it.
+But WooCommerce has certain limitations that can make other platforms like Magento or Big Commerce better suited for bespoke and larger eCommerce stores.